-Let’s start out with the legal definition of both:
+Let’s start with the legal definitions.

 The three unique circumstances the USA specifically defines as offers and/or sales are: